CI-WATER/Hydro-DS/README.md

 - List available data sources

 ## Other supporting services:
+- List available services
+- Show information on a specific service
 - Upload a file
 - Download a file
 - Delete a file